Last updated January 2023

-In this policy, “Group” (and “we”, “us” and “our”) refers to Audiotonix Group Limited and to all of its subsidiaries.
+In this policy, “Group” (and “we”, “us” and “our”) refers to Audiotonix Holdings Limited and to all of its subsidiaries.

 The Group is committed to complying with all applicable Sanctions laws and regulations in all jurisdictions in which it operates.
 Compliance with all applicable Sanctions laws and regulations is compulsory and essential to our current business interests and future business opportunities.

 This policy is applicable to all Group companies, and to all of their officers, directors, employees and contracted personnel, wherever located (each a “Group Representative” and collectively “Group Representatives”).